nicklockwood/iRate/README.md

 Localisation
 ---------------

 The default strings for iRate are already localised for many languages.
-In a change from previous releases, iRate will now only use localisations that are enabled in your application, so if your app only supports English, French and Spanish, iRate will automatically be localised for those languages, but not for German, even though iRate includes a German language file.
+By default, iRate will use all the localisations in the iRate.bundle even in an app that is not localised, or which is only localised to a subset of the languages that iRate supports.

-To add multi-language support to your project, add a Localizable.strings file to your project resources, then add additional Localizations in the Project > Info panel in Xcode.
+If you would prefer iRate to only use the localisations that are enabled in your application (so that if your app only supports English, French and Spanish, iRate will automatically be localised for those languages, but not for German, even though iRate includes a German language file), set the `useAllAvailableLanguages` option to NO.

 It is not recommended that you modify the strings files in the iRate.bundle, as it will complicate updating to newer versions of iRate.
 The exception to this is if you would like to submit additional languages or improvements or corrections to the localisations in the iRate project on github (which are greatly appreciated).
 If you do add additional langauges to the iRate.bundle, remember to add that language to the demo project as well or the strings won't be picked up.

 If you want to add an additional language for iRate in your app without submitting them back to the github project, you can add these strings directly to the appropriate Localizable.strings file in your project folder.
 If you wish to replace some or all of the default iRate strings, the simplest option is to copy just those strings into your own Localizable.strings file and then modify them. iRate will automatically use strings in the main application bundle in preference to the ones in the iRate bundle so you can override any string in this way.

 If you do not want to use *any* of the default localisations, you can omit the iRate.bundle altogether.
-Note that if you only want to support a subset of languages that iRate supports, it is not neccesary to delete the other strings files from iRate.bundle as it will only use the languages that your app already supports.
+Note that if you only want to support a subset of languages that iRate supports, it is not neccesary to delete the other strings files from iRate.bundle - just set `useAllAvailableLanguages` to NO, and iRate will only use the languages that your app already supports.

 The old method of overriding iRate's default strings by using individual setter methods (see below) is still supported, however the recommended approach is now to add those strings to your project's Localizable.strings file, which will be detected automatically by iRate.